-Use online resources to help you with these techniques, such as “inner smile meditation” websites or Reiki classes.
+Use online resources to help you with these techniques, such as “inner smile meditation” websites.
 These reflective states may also lead to a greater acceptance of current circumstances with an openness to experiences you would otherwise resist.

 By Dr. Holly Holmes-Meredith, D. Min., MFT, Board Certified Clinical Hypnotherapist and Bill Yarborough, CHT, and Certified EFT Practitioner.

 Below is a link to the original February 2021 Diablo Gazette.
 Our Emotional Health Column is on page 7.